 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

-Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches
+Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches.

+You can see the administrative areas in which Bucklesham has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference TM250415 (Lat/Lon: 52.026107, 1.278091), Bucklesham which are provided by:

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)

 - English Jurisdictions in 1851 (Unfortunately the LDS have removed the facility to enable us to specify a starting location, you will need to search yourself on their map.)

 - Magic (Geographic information) (Click + on map if it doesn't show)